ncatlab/nlab-content/pages/0/8/5/0/20580/content.md

 and the inclusion of degenerate $n$-simplices as a subset into $B_n\setminus A_n$ is also a [[decidable inclusion]].

-Since not all objects are [[cofibrant]], [[left properness]] is no longer automatic, but can be established through nontrivial arguments.
+Since not all objects are [[cofibrant]], [[proper model category|left properness]] is no longer automatic, but can still be established through nontrivial arguments.

 This model structure is also [[right proper]].